Here’s a question that came up the other day. Can you set an HP slimline computer on its side?

 If you’re really paranoid, go to a frame store or craft store and get some of the stick-on rubber feet that are meant to stick on be back of picture frames to protect the wall.
 Stick those on the computer’s new underside to elevate it a little bit.
 Then it will be able to get some airflow on all four sides.

 Now, there was a time when switching from desktop to tower configuration or back could cause trouble.
 But that was a long time ago.
 If you have a long memory, you may recall that you used to have to do a low-level format on your hard drive if you flipped the case around.
 But that’s not true anymore.
 IDE hard drives got rid of that ancient ritual.
 Any drive made since the mid 1990s, at the very latest, can adjust to a change of position without harm.
-I only bring this up because some people may have vague memories of this.
+I only bring this up because some people may have vague memories of this, like they remember other things we once thought were a bad idea, like putting a computer on carpet.
 Today’s hard drives can adjust to changes of environment, unlike some of their 1980s predecessors.